-You will have a Herd Immunity paper worth 100 points due prior to Thanksgiving Break.
-It is detailed in a separate handout available on Blackboard.
+You will have two short papers, worth 50 points apiece (100 points total) that will be due prior to

+Thanksgiving Break.
+They are detailed in a separate handout available on Blackboard.
 This handout is currently available and will remain so for the entire semester.